lightlace/cpp-docs.de-de/docs/mfc/reference/message-map-macros-mfc.md

  [CCmdUI-Klasse](ccmdui-class.md)

 ## <a name="on_command_range"></a>ON_COMMAND_RANGE
-Verwenden Sie dieses Makro, um eine einzelne Nachricht Handlerfunktion einen zusammenhängenden Bereich von Befehls-IDs zuzuordnen.
+Verwenden Sie dieses Makro, um einen zusammenhängenden Bereich von Befehls-IDs an die Handlerfunktion eine einzelne Nachricht zuzuordnen.

 ### <a name="syntax"></a>Syntax